GledianMeta/FLC-TeamLinux/README.md

-# SUMO-Simulation APIs for Containerization
+# Containerizing SUMO's simulation APIs
 We are the FLC TeamLinux and here we present the final version of our APIs for SUMO-Simulation containerization.

 These APIs allow the user to interact with the SUMO simulation environment, by uploading configuration files, starting a simulation, and retrieving the output files.